 After-tax Contributions: After-tax means the employee paid taxes on the money when it was contributed, i.e., the taxpayer has a cost basis in the plan.

 Age Test: One of the tests for identifying a qualifying child: Was the potential dependent under age 19 and younger than the taxpayer at the end of the year?
 Or, was the person under age 24 at the end of the year and a full-time student for some part of each of five months during the year?
-Or, Was the person any age and permanently and totally disabled?
+Or, Was the person any age and permanently disabled?

 Alimony: Alimony is a payment to or for a spouse or former spouse under a separation or divorce instrument.